-“He walks out of the office later & drops dead right in the parking lot there!”
+“He walks out of the office later & drops dead right there in the parking lot!”

 “Was it your breath, Doc?”
-I asked, trying to add a little humor…poorly, I’d say…back into a serious situation.
+I asked, trying to add a little humor…very poorly, I might add…back into a pretty serious situation.

 “That’s how potassium works.
 If the level gets too high, it’ll just stop your heart immediately!
 I don’t think we want that happening here.”

-He reviewed various options with me as I said that I’ll do whatever is necessary to avoid a similar parking lot incident.
+He reviewed various options with me as I said that I’d do whatever was necessary.

-We settled on this “patiromer” powder, manufactured by Veltassa, the same stuff I had later for 4 days a couple of years earlier with my PCP.
+We settled on this “patiromer” powder, manufactured by Veltassa, the same stuff I took a couple of years earlier with my prImary-care doctor.

 I asked him why this wasn’t this “perfect solution” routinely offered to, and accepted by, every patient with high potassium.

 He mentioned something about “quality of life”.
 I didn’t quite understand what he meant.